 John T. Farrar, MD, PhD

-Dr. Farrar has been involved in clinical research for more than 20 years, with a major focus on the study of the efficacy of pain therapeutics and on novel methodology in the design and execution of clinical trials.
-As a neurologist and a pharmaco-epidemiologist, he has been involved in numerous studies including randomized trials (RCTs), cohort studies, and methodologic studies of pain and associated symptoms such as fatigue, depression, and quality of life in clinical research and practice, which have been conducted with funding he has received from the National Institutes of Health, the U.S. Food and Drug Administration (FDA), private foundations, and industry sources.
-Currently he is the principal investigator of the Center of Excellence for Pain Education, he directs the evaluation component of Penn's current Clinical and Translational Science Award (CTSA), and he is a collaborator with the data coordinating center for the U54 multicenter Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) study.
+Dr. Farrar has been involved in clinical research for more than 30 years, with a major focus on the study of the efficacy of pain therapeutics and on novel methodology in the design and execution of clinical trials.
+As a neurologist and a pharmaco-epidemiologist, he has been involved in numerous studies including randomized trials (RCTs), cohort studies, and methodologic studies of pain and associated symptoms such as fatigue, depression, and quality of life in clinical research and practice; these have been conducted with funding he has received from the National Institutes of Health, the U.S. Food and Drug Administration (FDA), private foundations, and industry sources.
+Currently he is the principal investigator of the NIH HEAL EPPIC-Net Clinical Center a the University of Pennsylvania, directs the evaluation component of Penn's current Clinical and Translational Science Award (CTSA), and he is a collaborator with the data coordinating center for the U54 multicenter Multidisciplinary Approach to the Study of Chronic Pelvic Pain (MAPP) study.
 Nationally he has served on advisory boards for the FDA, on the National Academy of Science (NAS) committee on Missing Data in Clinical Trials, and on the Institute of Medicine’s (IOM) committee on Relieving Pain in America.
-He continues to serve roles as an ad hoc reviewer for NIH and the FDA, and as associate editor for the journal of Pharmaco-epidemiology and Drug Safety (PDS).
+He continues to serve roles as an ad hoc reviewer for NIH and the FDA, and as Clinical Trials speciality editor for the Frontiers Journal of Pain Research.

 Content Area Specialties